 If you look at the pre-primary and primary Dolch words and the first 100 Fry words for Kindergarten, you’ll see that many of these words can be easily sounded out and read by a child with a knowledge of the sound-letter associations for the alphabet letters (i.e., and, a, in, it, on, at, had, but, not, can, him, am, its, did, get, up, big, red, jump, help, run, will, yes, went, well, ran, must).

 A child who has memorized 100 words can only “read” 100 words.
-A child who has learned the sound-letter correspondences for the alphabet and several two-letter phonograms can read hundreds of words!
+A child who has learned the sound-letter correspondences for the alphabet and several digraphs can read hundreds of words!

 Instead of looking for strategies to make sight words stick in your child’s memory, you can just teach your child how to READ them using phonics.

-A problem with teaching sight words that are actually decodable is that children can begin to think that the English language doesn’t make sense, and they might get in the habit of guessing at words instead of looking for patterns.
+A problem with teaching sight words that are actually decodable is that children can begin to think that the English language doesn’t make sense.
+Then they might get in the habit of guessing at words instead of looking for patterns.

 An example is a child who says “horse” when the word is “house” because he or she is relying on how the word looks instead of noticing the ou and trying to decode the word sound by sound.